 Press FAQs on Career and Technical Education

-CTE is delivered in a variety of ways, and can differ by state and locality.
-At the secondary level, CTE can be delivered in comprehensive high schools, magnet schools, area CTE centers, career academies, early college high schools and other unique institutions.
+CTE is delivered in a variety of ways and can differ by state and locality.
+At the secondary level, CTE programs can be delivered in comprehensive high schools, magnet schools, area CTE centers, early college high schools and other unique institutions.